Counting geodesics on expander surfaces: Filling geodesics

-On the other hand, by effective mixing, \Cref{thm:effect-mult-mix}, applied to smaller flow boxes, we see that the components of $B\cap g_{-L}B$ have widths in the flow direction that are close to equidistributed in $[0,\eta]$.
-Combined with our understanding of the shape of these components in the stable and unstable directions, we get
+On the other hand, as in the proof of \Cref{lem:ave-flow-width} we see that the components of $B\cap g_{-L}B$ have widths in the flow direction that are close to equidistributed in $[0,\eta/3]$.
+In particular the width of $P_{\lfloor (\kappa/2)N\rfloor}$ in the flow direction is $\Omega(\kappa \eta)$.
+On the other hand, this set has full width in the contracting direction, and width in the expanding direction $\Omega(e^{-L} \eta)$ (here we are ignoring ``edge effects", but these can be dealt with by using contracted/expanded flow boxes, as in \Cref{lem:effect-pgt-half}).
+Combining these estimates gives